cabal-club/cable/readme.md

 from a client's perspective, that user has issued a `post/join`, `post/text`, or `post/topic` to that channel and has not issued a `post/leave` since.

+Clients SHOULD issue a `post/join` post before issuing any other posts that constitute participation in a channel.
+Namely, `post/text` and `post/topic`.

 A user whose latest interaction with a channel is a `post/leave` is considered an **ex-member**.

 #### 5.3.3 State
 A channel at any given moment, from the perspective of a client, is fully described by the following:

 1. The latest `post/info` post of each member and ex-member.
 2. The latest of each member and ex-member's `post/join` or `post/leave` post to the channel.
 3. The latest `post/topic` post made to the channel, made by any member or ex-member.